 If you experience redness or sensitivity on the skin then reducing sugar in your diet is a real positive.
 Sugar causes an increase in inflammation in the body so when we are already stimulated, this can exacerbate the skin's response.
 I know that if I have indulged in a little too much chocolate, I guarantee the next day and the day after, my skin looks and feels bumpier across the cheeks and more pink in appearance.
 Alcohol also brings a warm feeling to our bodies and this can create a little flushing on the skin as well and common areas are the cheeks and the neck area.
 Alcohol also dehydrates our bodies and make our skin look a little on the dull side.
-It is not all gloom because we all like to have some drinks at events and parties, just being aware of what changes it can do to the skin is important.
+It is not all gloom and I dont want you to give these up entirely, just being aware of what changes it can do to the skin is important.

 6. Opt for products that help to keep the skin barrier healthy, strong and calm